 '''

-1 fun defns rules preds prednames mxs arg_typss lthy =
+fun defns rules preds prednames mxs arg_typss lthy =

+1

+let

-2 let
+2

-3 val thy = ProofContext.theory_of lthy
+val thy = ProofContext.theory_of lthy

+3

-4 val orules = map (ObjectLogic.atomize_term thy) rules
+val orules = map (ObjectLogic.atomize_term thy) rules

+4

-5 val defs = map (defn_aux lthy orules preds) (preds ~~ arg_typss)
+val defs = map (defn_aux lthy orules preds) (preds ~~ arg_typss)

+5

+in

-6 in
+6

-7 fold_map make_defn (prednames ~~ mxs ~~ defs) lthy
+fold_map make_defn (prednames ~~ mxs ~~ defs) lthy

+7

+end

-8 end
+8

 '''

 The user will state the introduction rules using meta-implications and meta-quantifications.
 In Line 4, we transform these introduction rules into the object logic (since definitions cannot be stated with meta-connectives).
-To do this transformation we have to obtain the theory behind the local theory (Line 3); with this theory we can use the function ObjectLogic.atomize_term to make the transformation (Line 4).
+To do this transformation we have to obtain the theory behind the local theory using the function theory_of (Line 3); with this theory we can use the function atomize_term to make the transformation (Line 4).
 The call to defn_aux in Line 5 produces all right-hand sides of the definitions.
 The actual definitions are then made in Line 7.
 The result of the function is a list of theorems and a local theory (the theorems are registered with the local theory).
-A testcase for this function is where we feed into the function all parameters corresponding to the even-odd example.
+A testcase for this function is where we feed into the function all parameters corresponding to the even/odd example.
 The definitions we obtain are:

 '''

-local.setup { fn lthy =>
+local_setup { fn lthy =>

 let

 val (defs, lthy') =

 defns eo_rules eo_preds eo_prednames eo_mxs eo_arg_tyss lthy

 in

-writeln (str_of_thms_no_vars lthy' defs); lthy
+writeln (string_of_thms_no_vars lthy' defs); lthy

 end }

 '''

 Note that in the testcase we return the local theory lthy (not the modified lthy').
 As a result the test case has no effect on the ambient theory.
 The reason is that if we introduce the definition again, we pollute the name space with two versions of even and odd.
+We want to avoid this here.